firejoust/mineflayer-movement/README.md

 const goal = new bot.movement.Goal(heuristics)

 /*
-  Resets and sets all registered heuristics from the goal specified.
+  Resets and registers all heuristics using the goal specified.

   Arguments:
   goal (Goal) The goal containing the new heuristics to be registered